 Dedication, Walt Whitman

 The Apparently Normal Part navigates daily life with little or no emotions.
 You might feel empty and numb.
-In this mode, you might not recall your painful past at all, or you remember but feel as though it happened to someone else.
+In this mode, you might not recall your painful past at all, or you might remember but feel as though it happened to someone else.

 While the Apparently Normal Part gets on with life, the Traumatised Part holds the traumatic memories.
 It sometimes bursts through and catches you off guard.